RakhithJK/viliusle-miniPaint-wiki/Build-instructions.md

 ## Requirements

 - **npm** - a package manager, helps to manage dependencies.

+Also these are required, unless using npx mode (will execute local packages, not global):

 - **webpack** - install using `npm install -g webpack` (**optional**)
 - **webpack-dev-server** - install using `npm install -g webpack-dev-server` (optional, but very useful) (**optional**)

-p.s. webpack and webpack-dev-server is not required if using npx mode (will execute local packages, not global)

 ## Build instructions